• 10.00am - 5.30pm

 Retreat from Burma

-As a land invasion had long been thought unlikely, the defences of Burma had been neglected.
+As a land invasion had long been thought unlikely, the defences of Burma (now Myanmar) had been neglected.
 When the Japanese attack began in January 1942, the British position there quickly deteriorated.
-By early March, the capital Rangoon and its vital port had been lost.
+By early March, the capital Rangoon (now Yangon) and its vital port had been lost.

 As the Japanese pushed northwards, the surviving British and Commonwealth troops under General Sir Harold Alexander, together with Chinese Army units, carried out a fighting retreat across nearly 1,000 miles (1,600km) of awful terrain.
 During the withdrawal to India, they lost most of their equipment and transport.